cloudnative-pg/cloudnative-pg/docs/src/container_images.md

 is necessary for it to be able to detect the PostgreSQL major version.
 This can happen in two ways:
 * using the `major` field of the `imageCatalogRef`, if defined
-* autodetecting the major version from the image tag of the `imageName`, otherwise
+* auto-detecting the major version from the image tag of the `imageName`, otherwise

-To use the autodetection, the image tag must follow a specific format.
+To use the auto-detection, the image tag must follow a specific format.
 The image tag must start with a valid PostgreSQL major version number (e.g.
 14.5 or 15) optionally followed by a dot and the patch level.